dalesgit/dalesgit.github.io/relg101-s19/presentations/chapter-3-sq.md

 ### **Sacred Objects**

-- **Sacred objects are material items that have, or have had, importance in religious contexts.**
+- Sacred objects are **material items** that have, or have had, importance in religious contexts.
-- **For example, books, statues, relics, foods.**
+- For example, books, statues, relics, foods.
-- **Some communities have perceived sacred reality in rocks, trees, or animals; others have focused on the sky, the earth, or the sun.**
+- Some communities have perceived sacred reality in **rocks, trees, or animals**; others have focused on the **sky, the earth, or the sun**.
-- **Even the garments associated with holy persons take on the character of the sacred.**
+- Even the garments associated with holy persons take on the character of the sacred.

 Note:
  **The Qur’an as a Sacred Object**